gopro/facets-overview-spark/README.md

    Assuming that you are going to start the notebook kernel on project directory,

-   In the code, we specify the path as "../../src/test/resources/data/stats.pb.txt" as the notebook file *.ipynb is located at <project dir>/demo/python/ directory; and test file "stats.pb.txt" is in <project dir>/src/test/resources/data/ directory
+   In the code, we specify the path as "../data/stats.pb.txt" as the notebook file *.ipynb is located at <project dir>/demo/python/ directory; and test file "stats.pb.txt" is in <project dir>/demo/data/ directory

-   Note the HTML template href is href="/notebooks/demo/facets-jupyter.html" as the notebook kernel is started at <project dir> and file facets-jupyter.html is located at <project dir>/demo/ directory

    If you want to move the files in locations or start notebook kernel in different locations, you need to adjust those paths.